aidtopia/fortran-adventure/docs/wentwrong.md

 ### X marks the spot

 I hadn't implemented the 'X' specifications for FORMAT.
 They are used to specify the carriage control in most of the FORMATs in the maintenance mode.
 It's almost as if a different person wrote that part of the code.
 Anyway, implementing 'X' involved some rewriting of `io_output`, which, I think, solved another problem I hadn't noted before.
-Anyway, the challenge word to prove your a wizard is now printed.
+Anyway, the challenge word to prove you're a wizard now appears.

 ### More sign extension woes